-α = Stability coefficient17 reflecting limitations in the network immediately beyond the 4.6.6 Connection, for which the lowest value must not be less than 1.2.
+Stability coefficient19 which is a constant value of 1.2, reflecting assumed limitations in the network immediately beyond the 4.6.6 Connection, for which the lowest value must not be less than 1.2^{20,21}.

 3.4.3.
 Calculation of AFL for the purpose of forecasts at SSNs